 I do not think you can beat the big firms out there in flash trading or high-velocity trading.
 This is why I take a more easy-going strategy, using a long-term model with very easy to read buy and sell signals for trading with most of the work done by a third party.

 The reality of my investment strategy

 The issue is I am not disciplined, at least 100%.
-Sometimes investing when the moving average is below the 12 month moving average for the S&P and sometime choosing stocks that are not in the top stocks for these quantitative research shops.
+Sometimes investing when the moving average is below the 12 months moving average for the S&P and sometimes choosing stocks that are not in the top stocks for these quantitative research shops.
 Why then do I not always follow a disciplined approach to investing?

 Why I do not always follow my own trading system?